 According to a relatively recent study, 76% of Millennials would prefer working for a that was socially responsible – with a substantial amount even willing to take a pay cut to do so.

 To go “green,” consider:

 - Assembling a fleet of eco-friendly vehicles (hybrid/electric cars and buses, scooters etc.).

 - Outsourcing your shuttle services to companies that use hybrid/electric buses.

-- Creating awareness inside your company regarding the benefits of eco-friendly transport.
+- Creating awareness inside your regarding the benefits of eco-friendly transport.

 - Gradually transitioning to the use of solar energy.

-A fleet of environment-friendly vehicles, dedicated to employee commuting services will portray your company as socially conscious.
+A fleet of environment-friendly vehicles, dedicated to employee commuting services will portray your as socially conscious.